Skip to main content

 2. Reprimand – A verbal or written communication which gives official notice to the student that he/she has violated the College rules and regulations and/or that any subsequent violation of the Student Code of Conduct may carry heavier penalties because of this prior infraction.

-3. Loss of Privileges– An action which restricts a student from participating in various college activities or events.
+3. Loss of Privileges – An action which restricts a student from participating in various college activities or events.

 4. Interim Loss of Privileges– An action which restricts a student from participating in various college activities or events temporarily until the investigation ends.

-5. No contact– An action which requires a student to avoid contact with another student or a group of students until such time the order is lifted.
+5. No contact – An action which requires a student to avoid contact with another student or a group of students until such time the order is lifted.

 6. Interim No Contact– An action while an investigation into alleged misconduct is ongoing, there is mutual “no contact” order between you and another person(s)

-7. Apology Letter– An action which requires a student to write a letter of apology related to the incident being investigated.
+7. Apology Letter – An action which requires a student to write a letter of apology related to the incident being investigated.

-8. College Probation – A probationary status imposed for a specified time period, not to exceed one calendar year during which a student is expected to show a positive change in behavior.
+8. College Probation – A probationary status imposed for a specified time, not to exceed one calendar year during which a student is expected to show a positive change in behavior.
 In addition, conditions and restrictions appropriate to the offense may be imposed.
 Any further violation of the probation will be basis for more severe disciplinary action.

 1. General Probation – An individual may be placed on general probation when involved in a minor disciplinary offense.
 General probation has two important implications: first, the individual is given the chance to show his/her capability and willingness to observe the Student Code of Conduct without further violation; second, if an additional violation occurs, additional sanctions will be imposed.
 The probation will be in effect for determined time presented by College.